Early newspapers in Nelson

 For the first 15 years of its life the journal was the only means by which public opinion in the region could be heard, thus anything published was considered as the truth.
 The Examiner reported on issues thought to be of interest to its readers.
 There was little local news aside from reports of major events.
 Many economic and political debates were sparked in the journal, and readers were given a correspondence section to reply to these, along with other issues readers found worthy of debate.
 The Examiner was very liberal in its correspondence column and printed almost all letters.
 At one stage there was no space left for any articles.3

 As the only source of home news for the settlers, the Examiner kept up a lengthy section, which provided the people with news from Britain alongside other colonial news.
-The Examiner was essentially the colonial settlers' mouth piece4 and its position was made clear on many issues.
+The Examiner was essentially the colonial settlers' mouthpiece4 and its position was made clear on many issues.

-The Colonist was started on the 23rd of October 1857 to give a voice to the working-class and oppose the dominance of the large landowners in Nelson.
+The Colonist was started on 23 October 1857 to give a voice to the working-class and oppose the dominance of the large landowners in Nelson.
 William Willkie was at the forefront of this movement, and along with his supporters, convinced a Sydney Based printer, William Nation to immigrate to Nelson and start up the newspaper 15 years after the founding of the Examiner.
 The Colonist wanted to be the "defender of the people's public rights."6 Its overall aim was to please everyone in the community by not affiliating itself with any political party.

-The Colonist offered another view on issues in the Province and showed a different truth than that of the Examiner, one that appealed to the more liberal members of the community, with the objective of looking to the future for a better life and not staying stuck in the traditions from the homeland.
+The Colonist offered another view on issues in the Province and showed a different truth than that of the Examiner, one that appealed to the more liberal members of the community, with the objective of looking to the future for a better life and not staying stuck in the traditions of their homeland.
 The Colonist reported on community news much more than the Examiner did.
 It seemed to be a paper that was concerned with the issues and people in the province.
 The Colonist offered a mixture of international news and advertising as well as a greater number of family notices than the Examiner.
 The paper built up a strong base of subscribers and, over time, was accepted as a reliable source of news.

 The Nelson Evening Mail